forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/byotemplate.md

 VS Code downloads the template files locally (`~/.sfdx/custom-templates` on macOS/Linux or `%USERPROFILE%\.sfdx\custom-templates` on Windows) the first time the template repository is accessed.
 To use updated templates, clear the local cached files to download the template files again.

 ## Make an Update to a Local Template
 If your template location is on your machine, any changes that you make to the template are ready for use immediately after save.
-If you're not seeing an immediate change, refresh your VS Code window to clear the VS Code cache and you will then see changes reflected.
+If you're not seeing an immediate change, refresh your VS Code window to clear the VS Code cache to then see the changes reflected.